-Figure~\ref{fig:examp0} shows the original graph used in the verification example.
-The numbers inside the circles indicate the original node indices.
-Table~\ref{tab:examp0} lists the corresponding adjacency matrix.
-Under the original indexing, the nonzero entries of the adjacency matrix $M$ exhibit a globally scattered and seemingly irregular distribution.
-Although the complete topological information is already contained in it, one cannot directly observe a clear block structure corresponding to strongly connected components, hierarchical layers, or weakly connected subgraphs can be directly observed.
+Figure~\ref{fig:examp0} is the original graph of the verification example.
+The numbers inside the circles are the original node indices.
+Table~\ref{tab:examp0} gives its adjacency matrix.
+Under the original indexing, the nonzero entries of the adjacency matrix $M$ appear globally scattered and irregular.
+Although the complete topological information is already contained in it, one cannot directly observe a clear block structure corresponding to strongly connected components, hierarchical levels, or weakly connected subgraphs.

-Table~\ref{tab:finalV} shows the node attribute table produced after the algorithm terminates.
-Here, $S_{TAG}$ denotes the strongly connected component (SCC) index, $L_{TAG}$ denotes the layer index of that SCC in the condensation graph, $G_{TAG}$ denotes the index of the weakly connected subgraph to which the node belongs, $I_{TAG}$ is the structural isolation indicator, and $V_{NewTAG}$ is the new node index generated according to the sorting rule $(G_{TAG}, I_{TAG}, L_{TAG}, S_{TAG})$.
+Table~\ref{tab:finalV} gives the node attribute table generated after the algorithm terminates.
+Here, $S_{TAG}$ denotes the index of the strongly connected component to which a node belongs, $L_{TAG}$ denotes the layer index of that SCC in the condensation graph, $G_{TAG}$ denotes the index of the weakly connected subgraph to which the node belongs, $I_{TAG}$ is the structural isolated-point indicator, and $NewIndex$ is the new node index generated according to the sorting rule $(G_{TAG}, I_{TAG}, L_{TAG}, S_{TAG})$.

-Figure~\ref{fig:example1} visualizes the results in Table~\ref{tab:finalV}.
-The numbers outside the circles are the newly assigned node indices.
-Inside each circle, the subscript $i$ of $S_i$ indicates the computed SCC index.
-The label ${\cal D}_{ii}$ denotes the position index of the corresponding diagonal block after reordering by the new indices.
-The leftmost column shows the SCC layer indices, and the topmost row shows the weakly connected component indices.
-Some edges labeled ${\cal U}_{ij}$ represent inter-SCC coupling blocks from SCC $S_i$ to $S_j$.
+Figure~\ref{fig:example1} is a graphical illustration of the result in Table~\ref{tab:finalV}.
+The numbers outside the node circles are the new node indices obtained by computation.
+Inside each circle, the subscript $i$ of $S_i$ is the SCC index obtained by computation, and ${\cal D}_{ii}$ denotes the position index of the diagonal block after sorting by the new indices.
+The leftmost column gives the SCC layer indices obtained by computation, and the top row gives the weakly connected subgraph indices.
+Some edges are labeled by ${\cal U}_{ij}$, which denotes the communication block from SCC $S_i$ to $S_j$.
 From the figure we can observe: